jpcre2/jpcre2/doxy/doxydoc.md

 > PCRE2 is the name used for a revised API for the PCRE library, which is a set of functions, written in C, that implement regular expression pattern matching using the same syntax and semantics as Perl, with just a few differences.
 Some features that appeared in Python and the original PCRE before they appeared in Perl are also available using the Python syntax.

-This provides some C++ wrapper functions to provide some useful utilities like regex match and regex replace.
+This provides some C++ wrapper functions to perform regex operations such as regex match and regex replace.

 # Dependency {#dependency}